 - Email has nearly three times as many users account as Facebook and Twitter combined.

-- 91% consumers check their emails every day.
+- 91% of consumers check their emails every day.

-9 Effective Steps to Running a Restaurant Email Marketing Campaign
+9 Steps to Running an Effective Restaurant Email Marketing Campaign

 Follow these steps to run a profitable restaurant email marketing campaign.